Sinclair Method: Naltrexone For Alcohol Addiction

 Following his initial study, Sinclair speculated that drinking generates reinforcement in the mind in a manner that resembles narcotics.

-His study suggested that drinking created reinforcement by discharging endorphins that tie with opioid receptors in the human brain.
-So a remedy to preventing the reinforcement pattern may be to obstruct the receptors each time alcohol was taken.
+His study suggested that drinking created reinforcement of addiction by discharging endorphins.
+These brain chemicals tie-up with opioid receptors in the human brain.
+So to activate his elimination theory he just had to find a way to stop the receptors from activating.

 Success with lab rats

-The remedy uncovered by Sinclair appropriately implies you need to drink yourself clean!
+The ‘elimination theory’ offer by Sinclair appropriately implies you need to drink yourself clean!

 You have to remember to take the pill